Our Fraud Guarantee

 We do everything we can to keep your money safe and secure.
 However, there are common threats that you can be aware of and some simple steps you can take to help protect yourself from fraud.

-• you've not exercised all due care and diligence to check that the person or company you are dealing with is genuine
+• You've not exercised all due care and diligence to check that the person or company you are dealing with is genuine

-• you have acted fraudulently.
+• You’ve acted fraudulently.

 If you believe you are a victim of fraud, contact us immediately.